fbpx

 • Ensure their two sons are independent and kind, with their relationship remaining solid through the settlement of their parents’ estate

-• Make a difference for Habitat for Humanity and a few of their other favorite charities
+• Make a difference for Convoy of Hope and a few of their other favorite charities

 Family dynamics always play into legacy planning.